Jacobitism: Political background

-Jacobite ideology originated with James VI and I, first monarch of England, Scotland and Ireland in 1603.
+Jacobite ideology originated with James VI and I, who in 1603 became the first monarch to rule all three kingdoms of England, Scotland and Ireland.
 Its basis was divine right, which claimed his authority came from God, and the crown's descent by indefeasible hereditary right: James and his supporters emphasised his right to the throne by blood to forestall controversy over his appointment by Elizabeth I as her successor.
-Personal rule by the monarch eliminated the need for Parliaments, and required political and religious union, concepts widely unpopular in all three kingdoms.
+His concept of personal rule eliminated the need for Parliaments, and required political and religious union, concepts widely unpopular in all three kingdoms, but especially England.

-"Divine right" also clashed with Catholic allegiance to the Pope and with Protestant nonconformists, since both argued there was an authority above the king.
-The 17th century belief that 'true religion' and 'good government' were one and the same meant disputes in one area fed into the other; Millenarianism and belief in the imminence of the Second Coming meant many Protestants viewed such issues as urgent and real.
+The principle of divine right also clashed with Catholic allegiance to the Pope, and with Protestant nonconformists, since both argued there was an authority above the king.
+The 17th-century belief that 'true religion' and 'good government' were one and the same meant disputes in one area fed into the other, while Millenarianism and belief in the imminence of the Second Coming meant many Protestants viewed such issues as urgent and real.

 As the first step towards union, James began standardising religious practices between the churches of England, Scotland and Ireland.
 After his death in 1625, this was continued by his son Charles I, who lacked his political sensitivity; by the late 1630s, instituting Personal Rule in 1629, enforcing Laudian reforms on the Church of England, and ruling without Parliament led to a political crisis.
 Similar measures in Scotland caused the 1639–1640 Bishops' Wars, and installation of a Covenanter government.

 Organised by a small group of Catholic nobility, the October 1641 Irish Rebellion was the cumulative effect of land confiscation, loss of political control, anti-Catholic measures and economic decline.
-Intended as a bloodless coup, its leaders quickly lost control, leading to atrocities on both sides.
-In May, a Covenanter army landed in Ulster to support Scots settlers; although Charles and Parliament both supported raising an army to suppress the rebellion, neither trusted the other with its control, tensions that ultimately led to the outbreak of the First English Civil War in August 1642.
+The Rebellion was intended as a bloodless coup, but its leaders quickly lost control, leading to atrocities on both sides.
+In May, a Covenanter army landed in Ulster to support Scots settlers.
+Although Charles and Parliament both supported raising an army to suppress the Rebellion, neither trusted the other with its control; these tensions ultimately led to the outbreak of the First English Civil War in August 1642.

 In 1642, the Catholic Confederacy representing the Irish insurgents proclaimed allegiance to Charles, but the Stuarts were an unreliable ally, since concessions in Ireland cost them Protestant support in all three kingdoms.
 In addition, the Adventurers' Act, approved by Charles in March 1642, funded suppression of the revolt by confiscating land from Irish Catholics, much of it owned by members of the Confederacy.
 The result was a three-way contest between the Confederacy, Royalist forces under the Protestant Duke of Ormond, and a Covenanter-led army in Ulster.
-The latter were increasingly at odds with the English government; after Charles' execution in January 1649, Ormond combined these factions to resist the 1649 to 1652 Cromwellian conquest of Ireland.
+The latter were increasingly at odds with the English government; after Charles' execution in January 1649, Ormond combined these factions to resist the 1649-to-1652 Cromwellian conquest of Ireland.